cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 >start               = clean-start / recovery
 >```

-* If the process is starting from scratch, depending on whether the _state-sync_ is enabled, it involves in the handshake with the Application, or it starts the _state-sync_ mechanism to catch up with other processes.
+* If the process is starting from scratch, depending on whether the _state-sync_ is enabled, it engages in the handshake with the Application, or it starts the _state-sync_ mechanism to catch up with other processes.
 Finally, it enters normal consensus execution.